pulanski/scud/README.md

 # Useful for initializing a new local repository.
 init           Initializes a local repository with a given VCS provider (currently supported: git, mercurial, breezy). [alias: i]

-# Useful for streamlining the entire process of creating a local repository for your given project/app/library and getting a remote repository
-# up and running in a matter of seconds.
-Supports a variety of different combinations of version control systems and source control providers.
-new            Creates a new local repository in the current directory with a specified VCS, if one does not already exist (local repo).
-               Additionally, initializes a corresponding remote repository with a specified source control provider. [alias: n]

 # Useful for pushing your local commits to the remote repository.
 push           Pushes all commits to the remote repository. [alias: ps]

 # Useful for pulling remote commits to your local repository.
 pull           Pulls all commits from the remote repository. [alias: pl]

-# Useful for quickly setting up various scud dependencies onto your local system (i.e. git, bazaar, gh, glab, etc.),
-# so you can focus your time on more important things.
-setup          Streamlines the setup process for various version control systems and source control providers. [alias: su]

 # Useful for staging all modified files in your local repository, making them ready to be committed.
 stage          Stages all modified files in the current local repository ensuring they are ready to be committed. [alias: s]